bmw-software-engineering/trlc/documentation/architecture.md

   determines the file set to process and mode of operation.

 * The Source_Manager registers files and decides on the parse order.
-For all modes of operation all `.rsl` files are parsed first, and then all `.check` files.
+For all modes of operation all `.rsl` files are parsed first.

 * Then (unless `--no-lint` mode is active) the [lint.py](../trlc/lint.py) and [vcg.py](../trlc/vcg.py) modules are